buzzcut-s/punky/README.md

     ```
     This happens [here](https://github.com/buzzcut-s/punky/blob/449c474ccb1d3692ac278312779ab88ac3fce394/src/Evaluator.cpp#L329) when accessing params.name().
 It's accessing members from the AST node FunctionLiteral, defined [here](https://github.com/buzzcut-s/punky/blob/99668957bab874918cd1e0ca85478edfbcebe1d0/include/ast.hpp#L531), which had already been deleted once the first line finished executing.
     - The easiest solution I can think of right now, which I've implemented elsewhere in another project as well, is to capture the state of these FunctionLiterals and store a copy (the pointer to which can then be stored in whichever environment necessary) elsewhere.
 This solves ownership and deletion issues, as global functions should stay around for the entire execution, always.
+    - To also note is that we can also steal the function state from the AST (by moving it) and store that in the runtime Function Object.
+This would mean having a unique_ptr member.
+We use value semantics to pass Objects during runtime.
+So that's a no go.
 - Add more in-built data types : Strings, Arrays and Hashmaps.
 - Implement some built-in language functions.

 # Examples
 There are only examples beyond this point, just a heads-up.

+An example script can also be found in the examples directory.

 - Literals
 ```